reisaraujo-miguel/Projeto-Web/building.md

 ### npm test
 - Starts the test runner.

+## Inside the `backend` folder you should run:

+### npm install
+- Installs all development dependencies.

+### node app.js
+- Start the backend server.

 ## We suggest that you begin by typing:
 - `cd frontend` to enter the app folder
 - `npm install` to download the dependencies
 - `npm start` to start the app

+And then run the backend:

+- `cd ../backend` to enter the backend folder
+- `npm install` to download the dependencies
+- `node app.js` to start the backend